What Is High-Risk Life Insurance and Who Needs It?

 Guaranteed issue life insurance is worth it in specific situations – primarily when every other option has been exhausted.
 If you have a terminal diagnosis, have been declined by multiple insurers, or have a condition so severe that no standard or simplified issue policy will approve you, guaranteed issue provides a path to at least some coverage.

-The graded death benefit is the most important feature to understand before purchasing.
-Most guaranteed issue policies won’t pay the full face value if the insured dies within the first two to three years of the policy.
+The graded death benefit is the most critical feature to understand before purchasing.
+Most guaranteed issue policies won’t pay the full face value if the insured dies within the first two to three years.
 Instead, beneficiaries receive a return of premiums paid, sometimes with a modest interest addition.
 This makes guaranteed issue a poor choice for someone who needs immediate full coverage.

 Have Questions About Coverage?

-If you’re comparing options or trying to understand what makes the most sense for your situation, Ranwell Insurance is available to help clarify your next step.
+If you’re comparing options or trying to understand what makes the most sense for your situation, Ranwell Insurance can help clarify your next step.

 Leave a Comment